Can You Play Clawhammer Banjo On a Resonator Banjo?

 "Can you play clawhammer banjo on a resonator banjo?"
 It's a question that comes up fairly often both on online forums and out in the public.
 The answer is yes, of course, because a 5 string banjo is a 5 string banjo.
 The real question is should you play clawhammer banjo on a banjo with a resonator?
 Is it okay?

 Yes!
-I play clawhammer and 2 finger styles almost exclusively on a resonator banjo, and in this post I'm going to outline some of the pros and cons as I see them.
+I play clawhammer and 2 finger styles almost exclusively on a resonator 5-string banjo, and in this post I'm going to outline some of the pros and cons as I see them.

 In the pros column we have: